Acceptable Practices for Privilege Account Management

 • Configure systems to log unsuccessful login attempts to administrative accounts.

-It is important to following the acceptable practices for managing privilege accounts in critical systems.
-However, when the recommended practices cannot be implemented in a system due to technical difficulties or other unforeseen circumstances, system owners should send an email to cchelp@ust.hk with the following information to seek approval.
+It is important to follow the acceptable practices for managing privilege accounts in critical systems.
+However, when the recommended practices cannot be implemented in a system due to technical difficulties or other unforeseeable circumstances, the following exception handling procedures will be followed.